Bandwidth/shared-components/src/components/DragGroup/DragGroup.md

   handleGroupRemoved(groupIndex) {
     const state = this.state;
-    const removedItems = state.groups[groupIndex].items;
+    // store the items which will be added to a different group const removedItems = state.groups[groupIndex].items;
+    // determine whether there is a previous group; if not, use the existing
+    // group index, which will reference the next group once this one is
+    // removed
     const addToGroupIndex = groupIndex > 0 ? groupIndex - 1 : groupIndex;
     const newState = {
       ...state,
+      // iterate through all removed items and add them to the new list
       groups: removedItems.reduce(
         (groups, item) => addTo(groups, addToGroupIndex, item),
+        // remove the current group from the list to create the source
+        // array for the reduce operation
         remove(state.groups, groupIndex)
       )
     };